MasonCompetitiveCyber/ctf-courses/Pwn/PWN 101/README.md

 ## Bad Characters

 We have figured out that using `b83b000000bb000000005348bb2f62696e2f736800534889e7be00000000ba000000000f05` as our shellcode will give us a shell.
 However, there is a slight problem here: the payload contains lots of `00` bytes.
-If we attempted to inject this into a vulnerable C program, then it is quite likely that the payload gets cut off after the first `00` byte appears because C interprets these NULL characters as string terminators.
+If we attempt to inject this into a vulnerable C program, then it is quite likely that the payload gets cut off after the first `00` byte appears because C interprets these NULL characters as string terminators.

 These `00` characters are an example of something exploit developers refer to as badchars.
 Badchars are basically hex values that should not appear in our shellcode because they cause the target program to behave differently.
 NULLs may not be the only badchar in a target program; they are just the most common.
-For example, if you were targetting a networking application that used 0x09 (tab) to indicate the end of a message, then 0x09 would also be a badchar that you would avoid using in your shellcode.
+For example, if you were targeting a networking application that used 0x09 (tab) to indicate the end of a message, then 0x09 would also be a badchar that you would avoid using in your shellcode.

 Whenever you have characters that cause the target program to behave in a special way, you should treat those characters as badchars and avoid using them in your shellcode.
 Here, we will go over a method you can use in order to remove NULL characters from your shellcode.